-The Expected 10-Year Compounded Return and Risk, as specified in Exhibit 1 above, are based on Callan Associates' 2020 capital market assumptions for each asset class and the total Endowment using the target asset allocations.
-Over a 10-year period, Callan indicates the target asset allocation should generate a nominal return in excess of 6.69% net of fees.
-Using an inflation assumption of 2.25% results in an expected real net return of 4.44%.
-The volatility level (standard deviation) associated with this asset mix is approximately 9.28%.
-The Expected 10-Year Compounded Return and Risk was developed with reference to the observed long-term relationships among major institutional asset classes.

-The Land Board recognizes the actual 10-year return can deviate significantly from this expectation-both positively and negatively.
+Based on Callan's 2024 Capital Market Expectations, over a 10-year period, the current asset allocation is expected to generate a nominal return in excess 7.4% net of fees.
+Using an inflation assumption of 2.50% results in an expected real net return of 4.9%.
+The volatility level (standard deviation) associated with this asset mix is approximately 12.3%.
+The Land Board recognizes the actual 10-year return may deviate significantly from this expectation.

-The Land Board acknowledges the link between the Target Asset Allocation and the Distribution Policy.
-If an asset allocation mix is selected that deviates from the risk and return in the current Target Asset Allocation, the Land Board, in consultation with EFIB, will assess the impact on the Distribution Policy and change the Distribution Policy as necessary.
-In broad terms, changes in long-term expected income will impact the estimated level of sustainable distributions while changes in risk, as measured by volatility of income, will impact the desired level of reserves.
+The Land Board acknowledges the link between the asset allocation and the Distribution Policy.
+If an asset allocation mix is selected that deviates from the risk and return of the current asset allocation, the Land Board, in consultation with EFIB, will assess the impact on the Distribution Policy and change the Distribution Policy as necessary.
+In broad terms, changes in long-term expected return will impact the estimated level of sustainable distributions while changes in risk, as measured by volatility of returns, will impact the desired level of reserves.